-- i.
-Altering an existing building or structure, unless the alteration causes the building or structure to cross property boundaries; - ii.
-Restoring any building or structure previously destroyed by fire, explosion, or any other casualty or act of God, where the extent of the destruction is not more than 50% of the reasonable market value. - b.
-Administrative Exceptions - i.
-The City hereby finds and determines that some of the standards of this Code are routinely modified due to exceptional circumstances that occur on a site, and that, although such exceptions may be in the public interest, administrative review and approval is needed in order to ensure preservation of the intent of the comprehensive plan and of the Unified Development Code. - ii.
-When granting a Letter of Certification, the Director of Development Services Director may grant an administrative exception to technical design requirements found in any of the following sections of the Unified Development Code or of the Engineering Design Manual: - (a) Traffic Impact Analysis - (b) Stormwater Management - (c) Floodplain Development Standards - (d) Parking Standards - (e) Loading Standards - iii.
-In concurrence with the Public Works Director, the Director of Development Services may grant administrative exceptions to technical design requirements for: - (a) Transportation and Street Design - (b) Utilities - iv.
-No administrative exception shall be granted unless: - (a) The Director of Development Services certifies that the proposed exception does not conflict with the comprehensive plan. - (b) The applicant demonstrates, through documentation or studies, that, based on generally accepted engineering principles, the proposed exceptions would not pose a threat to health and safety. - v.
-Administrative exceptions do not require a waiver from the Planning and Zoning Commission. - vi.
-Applicants who are denied an administrative exception may seek a Plat Waiver from the Planning and Zoning Commission. - c.
-Plat Waivers along with the filing fee for a Plat Waiver, as established by City Council.
-The Planning and Zoning Commission shall not consider any action on the waiver request until this fee has been paid.
+- The City hereby finds and determines that some of the standards of this Code are routinely modified due to exceptional circumstances that occur on a site, and that, although such exceptions may be in the public interest, administrative review and approval is needed in order to ensure preservation of the intent of the comprehensive plan and of the Unified Development Code. - When granting a Letter of Certification, the Director of Development Services may grant an administrative exception to technical design requirements found in any of the following sections of the Unified Development Code or of the Engineering Design Manual: - (a) Traffic Impact Analysis - (b) Transportation and Street Design - (c) Stormwater Management - (d) Floodplain Development Standards - (e) Parking Standards - (f) Loading Standards - In concurrence with the Utility Director, the Director of Development Services may grant administrative exceptions to technical design requirements for utilities. - No administrative exception shall be granted unless: - The Director of Development Services certifies that the proposed exception does not conflict with the comprehensive plan. - The applicant demonstrates, through documentation or studies, that, based on generally accepted engineering principles, the proposed exceptions would not pose a threat to health and safety. - Administrative exceptions do not require a waiver from the Planning and Zoning Commission. - Applicants who are denied an administrative exception may seek a Plat Waiver from the Planning and Zoning Commission.